 Communication is key in a successful proposal request!
 Be completely transparent with your preferred capital campaign consultant.
 You want them to know your nonprofit is ready to take on the challenge of an ambitious capital campaign and would make a strong partner for their leadership.

 If the capital campaign consultant accepts your request, the process may proceed as follows:

-- First, they’ll send your team a written proposal in which they’ll outline their plan for your nonprofit’s capital campaign.
+- 1. They’ll send your team a written proposal in which they’ll outline their plan for your nonprofit’s capital campaign.

-- Next, your team will conduct an interview with them over the phone or in person to informally discuss the proposal.
+- 2. Your team will conduct an interview with them over the phone or in person to informally discuss the proposal.

-- After that, the consultant will present their proposal in a formal meeting of your capital campaign planning committee and other key insiders.
+- 3. The consultant will present their proposal in a formal meeting with your capital campaign planning committee and other key insiders.